 Definition of Art as a means of expression

-As a means of expression, the definition of Art varies with the medium, time, region and culture.
-In prehistoric art of 10,000 years old, the cave art represented an act of leisure, for capturing a scene and to document the event.
+As a means of expression, the definition of Art varies with the medium, time, region, and culture.
+In prehistoric art of 10,000 years old, the cave art represented an act of leisure, for capturing a scene and documenting the event.
 These serve as a record of time to the present art professionals.

 Art is meant to express, irrespective of the concepts you select.
-While you draw a sketch or put a blob of clay or paint colors, you are totally being is alive in the moment.
+This is a function of art.
+While you draw a sketch or put a blob of clay or paint colors, you are totally being is alive at the moment.
 You are subtly expressing your inner self.
 The things that have stirred up with you reflect on the paper or any medium you harness.

-Art as a way to create or make something
+Art is a way to create or make something

 On the same line, Art does not necessarily mean as an act of making a painting or sculpture.
 It also means an act of simply performing any activity.
 The intent action will never tire you during the process.
 Rather it will keep you rejuvenated throughout the way.